corollari/noninteractive-bitcoin-covenants/README.md

 Due to this problem, the whole scheme is impossible to implement and would require the existence of something like OP_NOINPUT in order to be practical.

 ### Fees
-A basic problem with this design is the fact that .
+A basic problem with this design is the fact that only a single uique transaction can spend the UTXO, therefore the fees used on that transaction are locked and cannot be changed afterwards.
 Nevertheless it can be solved through:
 - **Child Pays for Parent**
 - **Several transactions with different fees**